gvwilson/sdxjs/en/src/pattern-matching/index.md

 The first step is to define the patterns we want to support ([%t pattern-matching-supported %]).
+According to this grammar,
+`blockquote#important p.highlight` is a highlighted paragraph inside the blockquote whose ID is `"important"`.
+To find elements in a page that match it, our `select` function breaks the query into pieces and uses `firstMatch` to search recursively down the document tree until all the selectors in the query string have matched or no matches have been found ([%f pattern-matching-query-selectors %]).

 <div class="table" id="pattern-matching-supported" caption="Supported patterns." markdown="1">
 | Meaning | Selector |